-But before you go off and build these relationships, you need to put in a bit of work upfront to identify who these influencers are.
-Of course, we have some tools that will help!
+But before you go off and build those relationships, you need to put in a bit of work first to identify who those influencers are.

 You start off by searching for influencers based on category, and then you specify the country (this is optional).

 It makes sense that, if you’re influential, other people who are influential will follow and engage with you.

-Other features of Littlebird:
+Other features of Little Bird:

 - Popular content – When you identify an influencer list, you can see the most popular content they share.
 This is probably going to be great content for you to share out also.

 - Discover people to connect with – Based on your influencer list, you’ll find out who you are not following that you should be.
 So it’s a good way of identifying new, relevant people to connect with.